MKTHEPLUGG/edge-cloud/readme.md

 - look for IDP system (authentik / keycloack)
 - tryout istio
 - look into how kubeEdge handles stuff like network traffic between the clusters.
+- figure out wake on lan to save on costs.